How Can Diabetes Affect Bladder Control?

 Leaking of urine after a sudden urge

 Neurogenic bladder is a less common condition caused by diabetes.
 People with this condition may lose the urge to urinate.
 They may be unable to empty the bladder completely and have frequent urinary tract infections.
-Medication, surgery, and behavior changes may be used to treat it.
+They may only be able to urinate in small amounts at a time (dribbling and a weak stream.)
+Medicine, surgery, and behavior changes may be used to treat it.